Andrew Furey: Political career

+On July 3, 2025, Furey officially resigned his seat of Humber-Gros Morne in the House of Assembly.
+His seat was taken by the PC candidate Mike Goosney in the 2025 Newfoundland and Labrador general election.

 Personal life

 Furey resides in Portugal Cove–St. Philip's.
-He is married to Allison Furey and they have three children: Rachel, Maggie and Mark.
+He is married to Allison Furey and they have three children.
 His wife works as an emergency physician at the Janeway Children's Health and Rehabilitation Centre in St. John's.
 She was part of a 9-person, federally-funded volunteer team sent to Toronto to help with surging hospitalizations during the COVID-19 pandemic in Ontario in April 2021.

-His father, George Furey, was named to the Senate of Canada by Prime Minister Jean Chrétien, and currently serves as the speaker of the Senate of Canada.
-His uncle, Chuck Furey, was MHA for St. Barbe and subsequently served as a cabinet minister in the provincial governments of Clyde Wells and Brian Tobin.